marcoalopez/marcoalopez.github.io/Resume.md

 **Introduction to the Python programming language for data analysis in Earth sciences**: an introductory course to the Python programming language for data analysis using examples from the earth sciences (in preparation).
 Website: https://github.com/marcoalopez/Python_course

-“*EBSD data treatment with MTEX*” at GRD Recrystallization and Grain Growth workshop 2020 (Les Houches, School of Physics, France)
+**EBSD data treatment with MTEX** at GRD Recrystallization and Grain Growth workshop 2020 (Les Houches, School of Physics, France)

 # Organisation of R&D activities